zapatos24/dsc-full-ds-regression-intro-nyc-ds-060319/README.md

 ## Modeling our Data

 Finally, we're going to go through the modeling process - identifying the various steps involved in building a model, identifying target and predictor variables, and iterating through the modeling process.
-We're also going to introduce the concept of a "holdout validation" and see how we can better test our models by holding out a subset of our data from the train/test/k-fold cross validation data set using to train and test the model.
+We're also going to introduce the concept of a "holdout validation" and see how we can better test our models by holding out a subset of our data from the training data set using to train the model.

 ## Summary